|

 years ago - sporty performance, enduring styling and Mille Miglia-winning reliability - still remains a hallmark of our

 marque today.
-This honour is certainly a testament to the engineering and design heritage of BMW ."
+This honor is certainly a testament to the engineering and design heritage of BMW

-The BMW 328 is a milestone in automobile history and was the most successful sports car of the 1930s.
+The BMW 328 is a milestone in automobile history and was the most successful European 1930s cars.
 Making its competition

 debut at the famed Nürburgring racetrack in June 1936, the BMW 328 proved unbeatable in international sportscar races in the